Br1sbane/test02/content/blog/Crypto_Valley_Conference_2021.md

 5. A traditional institution such as the **Swiss National Bank** is very well prepared for the blockchain future and have already their concept of CBDCs.

-6. Despite plenty of free educational materials online, the significance of **universities** to drive awareness, understanding and business adoption continues to be high.
+6. Despite plenty of free educational materials online, most organizations are slightly behind with their blobkchain understanding.
+Nevertheless, different players such as governmnents, regulatory bodies, layers, tax advisors and finance institutions start exploring this space.
+The significance of **universities** to drive awareness, understanding and business adoption was highlighted during the sessions.